|Quick Facts: Forest and Conservation Workers|

 $24,340 per year

 |On-the-job Training||Moderate-term on-the-job training|

-The median annual wage of forest and conservation workers was $23,900 in May 2010.
+The median annual wage for forest and conservation workers was $24,340 in May 2012.

 Compare the job duties, education, job growth, and pay of forest and conservation workers with similar occupations.

 Learn more about forest and conservation workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.